Introduction to ESG (2-day)

-In this programme, delegates will develop an awareness of why Corporate Social Responsibility and sustainability are important and how they can be incorporated into day-to-day business.
-The course features a range of real-life examples of companies with successful CSR policies and helps delegates to understand why taking care of people, the environment and the economy are vital for the long-term growth of their business.
+In this programme, delegates will develop an awareness of why Environmental, Social and Governance and sustainability are important and how they can be incorporated into day-to-day business.
+The course features a range of real-life examples of companies with successful ESG policies and helps delegates to understand why taking care of people, the environment and the economy are vital for the long-term growth of their business.

 |In-House||Agreed with client||Flexible||POA|

 |London||2 days||23 May 2023||£2,250|

 If you are unable to attend this course on the dates above, please contact us to discuss alternative options.

 Please note that prices shown above are exclusive of VAT (20%).